 Do I have to relocate to Tampa?
 What are the key dates?

 You do not have to relocate to Tampa.
 Dreamit is a hybrid accelerator model, with founders participating in the 14-week program both virtually and in person.
 Each week, founders will meet with a managing director at Dreamit to strategize and pressure test ideas.
 During certain key dates, founders must commit to traveling with the Dreamit team and other members of the cohort.

 Customer Immersions | April 23 - May 4 | 2 weeks for “Customer Immersions” where you pitch your startup to the top real estate, architecture, and design firms in New York City, Philadelphia, and Tampa Bay.
 There will also be other opportunities throughout the program to meet with customers in other geographies.

 How many members of my team need to actively participate in the program?

-The CEO and at least one other key team member must be prepared to participate fully in the program, including all required preparation sessions as well as the two-week customer immersion and two-week investor roadshow segments.
+The CEO and at least one other key team member must be prepared to participate fully in the program, including all required preparation sessions as well as the two-week customer immersion and two-week investor roadshow.
 These are intensive, multi-city events that require full-time commitment in order for you to make the most of these opportunities.

 How do I complete my application and confirm my application has submitted?